gurpreet-singh-5000/Distracted_Driver_Detection/README.md

 - c8: hair and makeup
 - c9: talking to passenger

 The code posted here involves only the machine learning implementation (and not the DL one).
 The details of the project are provided in "Report.pdf".
+Following classification algorithms have been applied:

+- SVM
+- GNB
+- Logistic Regression
+- Nearest K-Neighbours Classifier